 \subsection{Example 1: parameter estimation}

 When the functions $f$ and $h$ are defined by $f(x) = 0$ and $h(x) = x$ for all $x \in \R$, the system~\eqref{eq:syst} reduces to a parameter identification problem for the underlying PDE, which is of independent interest in its own right (see e.g~\cite{adaptive_heat_obs}).
-Indeed, the observer $\xhat$ will converge to $v(t,1) =x(t) = x\in \mathbb{R}$.
-The differential observability assumption~\eqref{diff_obs} is satisfied in this case as the function $h$ is injective.
+Indeed, the observer $\xhat$ will converge to $v(t,1) =x(t) = x\in \mathbb{R}$ (the parameter to be estimated).
+The differential observability Assumption~\eqref{diff_obs} is satisfied in this case as the function $h$ is injective.
 We now determine \( T_0 \), the solution of~\eqref{T_0 exemple}, by explicitly seeking a solution of the form

 Injecting this ansatz in equation~\eqref{T_0 exemple}, we obtain the following ODE satisfied by $a(\cdot)$: